ScottLogic/blog/_posts/2014-09-24-swift-anyobject.md

 title: Swift and the curious case of AnyObject
 date: 2014-09-24 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: Swift, as I am sure you are aware, is quite a strict, safe and strongly-typed language.
 However, because the language needs to maintain Objective-C compatibility it has some rather curious features, and the behaviour of `AnyObject` is one of them!
 oldlink: http://www.scottlogic.com/blog/2014/09/24/swift-anyobject.html
 disqus-id: "/2014/09/24/swift-anyobject.html"
 ---